LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

-When using the dense and band SUNMatrix objects for the linear systems :eq:`ARKODE_modified_Newton_system`, the Jacobian :math:`J` may be supplied by a user routine, or approximated internally by finite-differences.
+When using the dense and band SUNMatrix objects for the linear systems :eq:`ARKODE_modified_Newton_system`, the Jacobian :math:`J` may be supplied by a user routine, or approximated internally with finite-differences.
 In the case of differencing, we use the standard approximation

 .. math::